standardgalactic/zet/papers.md

 ## Talks

-<h3>Creating Specifications of Real World Artifacts (provisional title)</h3>
+<h3>Creating Formal Specifications of the Arm Processor Architecture</h3>

-_Creating formal specifications for real world systems is hard because there are usually many existing implementations that it will not be practical to formally verify against the formal specification you create.
+_A talk about why creating formal specifications for real world systems is hard and what we can do about it.
+Some of the key problems are the semantic gap between the architects’ intention and the written specification; challenges persuading different groups to adopt a common specification; the number and diversity of existing implementations;
+and the practical impossibility of formally verifying all implementations against the specification.
-This talk is about lessons learned when creating a formal specification of the Arm Processor Architecture and how those lessons can be applied in other contexts._
+I discuss lessons learned when creating a formal specification of the Arm Processor Architecture and using that specification to formally validate processors against the specification.
+And I discuss how those lessons can be applied in other contexts.
+This includes use of traditional testing, formal validation, social engineering and building a virtuous cycle to drive up the quality of the specification._

   - [ACL2 Workshop](http://www.cs.utexas.edu/users/moore/acl2/workshop-2018/index.html)
     <br>